mobilecoinofficial/forest/README.md

 Use [black](https://github.com/psf/black) to format your python code.
 Prefer verbose, easier to read names over conciser ones.

+Break any of these rules sooner than write anything outright barbarous.

+### It's dangerous to contribute alone!
+Take this

 `pip install black pylint mypy types-protobuf types-termcolor`

 Install black pre-commit hook with `ln -s (readlink -f .githooks/pre-commit) .git/hooks/pre-commit` on fish, or `ln -s $(readlink -f .githooks/pre-commit) .git/hooks/pre-commit` on bash.
 Requires black to be installed.